8666/arduino-mqtt-geiger-counter/README.md

 TBD

 The geiger coutner kit should be calibrated.
 There is a potentiometer that should be ajdusted with a small screwdriver.
+You will need a multimeter to measure the volage on the test point.

+Different tubes need different voltage but there is a good chance that the adjustment is already done in factory.
+Calibration is done without the tube.

+1. Trim R100 potentiometer to approximately 50 ohm when kit power is off.
+2. Short J4 with a jumper.
+This will expose the high voltage on J2 point
+3. Set your multimeter on 200V DC range.
+4. Connect 5V
+5. Measure voltage between GND and J2 point

+Most likely you will get a kit with J305β tube
+The recommended voltege for it is 350V

+Adjust voltage with R100 to 6.5V if you use 1M multimeter (internal resistance) or adjust the voltage to 57V if you use 10M multimeter.

+Use formula: Vout=Vread*((60M+Rvoltmeter)/Rvoltmeter.)

 **Processing data**